-Students will sit internal examinations in all subjects in Year 12 and will then be interviewed by a member of the 6th Form Team following monitoring 3 to review Year 12 and confirm Year 13 Programme of Study.
-Students must pass the Year 12 exam to continue the course into Year 13.
+Students will sit internal examinations in all subjects in the Lower 6th.
+Students must pass the Lower 6th exam to continue the course into the Upper 6th.

 If you have any work-related worries, concerns or problems you should ideally speak to your subject teachers first; your form tutor will also provide advice and may suggest that you talk to your Year Group Leader or Head of Sixth Form.
 Try not to let anxieties build up - a word early on with your subject teacher will often resolve problems.